 Noticeable symptoms of pregnancy usually don’t appear until the third or fourth week.
 During this time, some dogs suffer from morning sickness, tiredness, or lack of appetite.

-Again, other medical conditions result in similar symptoms, so it is important to consult a veterinarian if you suspect your dog is pregnant.
+Again, other medical conditions result in similar symptoms, so it is important to consult a vet if you suspect your dog is pregnant.
 Dogs who vomit due to pregnancy should be fed small meals throughout the day, rather than two larger meals.

 Between the 25th and 28th day of pregnancy, a vet will be able to feel the belly to determine if puppies are on the way.
-Only a professional veterinarian should do this.
+Only a professional vet should do this.
 If you try to feel for puppies on your own, you could harm the fetuses or cause a miscarriage.

 Around day 40, the belly will start to expand.